d-bl/MAE-gf/docs/tricks.md

 However, doing so, Groundforge colours this stitch in black in the pair-diagram (the left one).
 If we wish to see a red stitch, we have to use <b style="background-color:lightcyan;">ctc A1=ctcr A2=ctcr B1=ctct</b>, see
 <a href="https://d-bl.github.io/GroundForge/index.html?m=88%2011%3Bbricks%3B16%3B16%3B0%3B0&s1=ctc%20B1%3Dctct%20A2%3Dctcr%20A1%3Dctcr">here</a>.<br>

 Groundforge accepts only stitch-instructions with at least one cross.
-The instruction <b>A1=t</b> will be translated into <b style="background-color:lightcyan;">A1=ct</b>. </p>
+The instruction <b style="background-color:oldlace;">A1=t</b> will be translated into <b style="background-color:oldlace;">A1=ct</b>. </p>
 <p>
-We have tried <b style="background-color:lightcyan;">ctctclllllctctc</b> as a substitute for picots.
+We have tried <b style="background-color:oldlace;">ctctclllllctctc</b> as a substitute for picots.
 Groundforge needs some time to generate this, and the result is not as expected.
 </p>

 <h3 id="trck-tile">Tiling</h3>